 - But most importantly, you should get the license of the state first where you live in.

 - The appointment is kind of a business approval that you need to work in the state of Florida and it is the only state that requires an appointment.
-It is for about 100$ or something.
+It is for approximately $100

 Once you start making money in the industry, you can go back and get all the other state licenses also, so you can have more and better claim opportunities to get.